 On My Person

-Flexon Frames (1995/2020) typically with high index progressive lens (1995/2023).
+Flexon Frames (1995/2020) with high index progressive lens (1995/2023).
 Eyeglasses are an incredible blessing.
 I used to break frames within a year until I tried Flexon frames in 1995.
-They have lasted an average of 8 years with lens being changed each year.
-This year I got Transitions XtrActive Polarized lens that go from clear and unpolarized to 90% light blockage which is polarized.
-They are amazing.
-Over the last 45 years I have repeatedly tried Photogray and then Transition lens, been disappointed, followed by many years of clear lens until they made another advancement.
-Finally transitions that works well!
+They last an average of 8 years with lens being changed each year due to prescription changes.
+I typically have one pair of frames with clear lens, and one pair that are prescription sunglasses.
+After several disappointments over the last 45 years, I decided to give photo chromatic lens one more try.
+Transitions XtrActive Polarized go from almost clear and unpolarized to 90% light blockage which is polarized.
+They actually work!!
+Now I don’t need to carry sunglasses.

 N95/KT94 Masks (2021/2023) I like the BOTN KT94 and the classic 3M N95 but they are sometimes hard to acquire.
 For other good options see Masknerd reviews.
 KT94/N95/etc properly worn provide significant more protection than cloth or the basic surgical masks.

 Victorinox Swiss Army Rambler (1999/2015) is the smallest, usable tool I have found with a blade, phillips head & flat screwdriver, scissors, bottle opener, and nail file.
 There are variants with a small pen or LED which replace toothpick/tweezer.
-I am on my 3rd Rambler after losing a couple.
-It’s used several times each day.
-When flying I bring a Swiss+Tech Utili-Key (2002/2022) which has made it through TSA checkpoints over 100 times without being confiscated, but isn’t as usable as a Rambler pocket knife.
-On second Utili-Key after I misplaced the first.
+I am on my 3rd Rambler after losing a couple to TSA.
+When flying and no companion that is checking a bag I swap my Rambler for a Swiss+Tech Utili-Key (2002/2023) which has made it through TSA checkpoints over 100 times without being confiscated, but isn’t as usable as a Rambler pocket knife.
+On third Utili-Key due to losing them.
 I have some notes about other knives.

 Uniball Vision Elite .5mm Pen (2015/2023) Writing feel approaching Pilot V5 and doesn’t leak after plane flights!

-Apple iPhone 12 Mini (2020) on T-Mobile.
-I am tempted by Android’s superior speech recognition, notifications, and open platform, but the rest of my family is in the Apple eco-system.
+Apple iPhone 12 Mini (2020) on T-Mobile (2022).
+The iPhone mini is the smallest full feature phone on the market.
 I wish the mini was a bit smaller because my thumb can’t reach the upper right corner.
 Can someone please make a phone the size of the original SE with a 4″ high resolution screen?
-How about it Unihertz?
-I switched from Verizon which has great coverage in the US but crazy pricing for international travel to T-Mobile which has great pricing if you are doing a fair bit of international travel, but mediocre coverage in USA.
-While convienent, I am sometimes tempted to use a local SIM because more that 5gb of data is cheaper, tends to be faster, and it seems T-Mobile partners with the the second place carrier in many markets whose coverage isn’t as good the top carrier.
-I would also consider whatever carrier supports satellite coverage at a reasonable cost.
+How about it Apple or Unihertz?
+Ease of sharing (AirDrop, iMessage. iCloud) with family and friends keeps me in the Apple eco-system.
+I am tempted by Android’s superior speech recognition, notifications, and open platform.
+I switched from Verizon which has good coverage in the US but crazy pricing for international use to T-Mobile which has great pricing if you do international travel, but mediocre coverage in USA.
+While using T-Mobile internationally is convenient, I am tempted to use a local SIM which is typically cheaper when using more than 5gb of data/month, and is often faster because T-Mobile seems to partner with the second place carrier in many markets.
 Airalo and Gigsky make it easy to acquire an eSIM for wireless data while traveling internationally but I haven’t need this since switching to T-Mobile.
+I would consider switching to whatever carrier offered satellite coverage at a reasonable cost.

-Apple AirPod Pros (2021) are nicely integrated with the Apple eco-system and just work.
-Bluetooth connects quickly and reliably and switches between my phone and laptop mostly automatically.
+Apple AirPod Pros (2021/2023) are nicely integrated with the Apple eco-system and just work.
+Bluetooth connects reasonably quickly, is reliable, and switches between my phone and laptop mostly automatically.
 Noise reduction is “ok”, and the “ambient mode” provides adequate situational awareness.
+Downside is battery isn’t swappable when it wears out, though there is a company that claims to refurbish AirPods.
 I have written about other headphones.
-The v2 volume control and “skip forward/reverse” are tempting, but not enough to justify replacing functioning AirPods.
+Upgraded from v1 to v2 when the original case fell out of my pocket while biking. v2 volume control is a nice addition and the case now can be found using Apple’s “Find My” app.

 Garmin 955 Watch (2022) accurately tracks my activities and measures my fitness level.
 Has decent integration with smartphones and notifies me when I have left the paired phone behind.
 I find the data I get from Garmin to be higher quality than most other wrist worn sensors I have tried, being close to medical grade instruments when paired with a HRM and a power meter.
+Better battery life than iWatch and physical buttons which work with sweaty fingers.
 There are other good sport watches.
-Much better battery life than iWatch and physical buttons which work with sweaty fingers.
-This was a gift from Jackie to replace a Garmin 935 whose battery after 5 years had degraded the point that I couldn’t use the GPS for a full day without charging.
-The 935 replaced a five year old 910 whose battery could make it through a marathon.
+A gift from Jackie to replace my Garmin 935 whose battery had degraded after 5 years of use.

 Daily Life

-MacBook 12″ from 2017 – picture is a 14″ MBP (2023) I purchased the 12″ MacBook used with a replaced battery.
+MacBook 12″ from 2017 (2023) – picture is a 14″ MBP.
+I purchased the 12″ MacBook used with a replaced battery.
 It’s the last ultra portable Apple made.
-It can feel sluggish, but thanks to 16gb of memory the a dual core cpu is generally adequate for the job.
+It can feel sluggish, but thanks to 16gb of memory the dual core cpu is generally adequate.
 I wanted a device which was less than 2lb, decent keyboard, and would let me complete the tasks I do daily with a minimum amount of friction.
-In the past I have tried many a number of options.
-Tiny PCs like the GPD Pocket 3 have keyboard and screens which are too small.
+I have tried a number of options.
 Tablets with keyboards have too much friction when I switch between windows/apps while integrating information.
-Chromebook was ok, but none are lighter than a the MacBook and don’t have as rich a set of applications.
-There are some amazingly light x86 laptops such as the 1.4lb Fujitsu Lifebook UH-X and the very functional Lenovo ThinkPad X1 Nano which would give me a much more performant laptop than a 2017 MacBook, but several of my apps aren’t available under Linux (Lightroom Classic & Bear), and I don’t like Windows due to the fragility / pain of patching and upgrading the OS.
-In the past running a hackintosh was too fragile, but maybe running Linux with macOS in a VM is worth a try.
+The Chromebook I used for a year was ok, but none are lighter than a MacBook and are missing some Apps.
+Tiny PCs like the GPD Pocket 3 have keyboard and screens which are too small for me to be productive.
+There are some amazingly light x86 laptops such as the 1.4lb Fujitsu Lifebook UH-X and the Lenovo ThinkPad X1 Nano which would give me a much more performant laptop than a 2017 MacBook, but several of my apps aren’t available under Linux (Lightroom Classic & Bear), and I don’t like Windows due to the fragility / pain of patching and upgrading the OS.
+In the past I found maintaining a Hackintosh too fiddly.
+Maybe in the future running Linux with macOS in a VM is worth a try.
 For now Jackie and I are using a slow, 6 year old laptop, and are content.
-My 14″ MBP (2022) has been left running in a safe location and accessed remotely via Tailscale when I need more computational power or pull data into my archives.
+My 14″ MBP (2022) has been left running in a safe location and accessed remotely via Tailscale when I need more computational power and/or I can spin up AWS instances.

-Zojirushi Double Walled Mug (2013/2017) can easily be used one handed, locks, pours at the perfect speed, the mouth is wide enough for ice cubes, and insulating better than every other mug I have tested.
-When air temp is ~80F and the mug is exposed to the sun, 6 small ice cubes in cool water have just finished melting in around 3 hours – water temp is 35F, in 68F conditions ice lasts most of the day.
+Zojirushi Double Walled Mug 16oz (2013/2017) can easily be used one handed, locks, pours at the perfect speed, the mouth is wide enough for ice cubes, and insulates better than every other mug I have tested.
+When air temp is ~80F and the mug is exposed to the sun, 6 small ice cubes in cool water have just finished melting in around 3 hours – water temp is 35F.
+In 68F conditions ice lasts most of the day.
 I have a Deep Cherry color mug which I picked up after misplacing my silver mug at work.
-The striking color make it easy to spot when searching for it.
+The color make it easy to spot when searching for it.
 In many countries you you can fill mug with ice (no water) and get through airport security.
 Once through, add water and you can have icy cold water for your flight.
+While 16oz is how much water I often want, I prefer the physical size of my wife’s 12oz mug.
+Sometimes swapped for a couple of reused “disposal” bottles or one of the Platypus water bladders in our camping gear if I need to carry a lot of water.

-6 Foot Tape Measure (2023) I often need to measure something.
-Replaced a fabric tape measure that broke.
+6 Foot Tape Measure (2023) I often need to measure things.
+Replaced a retractable fabric tape measure that broke.

 Newvanga Sleep Mask (2021) helps me get longer / better sleep because it stops external light from disturbing me.
 More durable that the Bucky I used to use.

-Nicore NU25 headlamp (2019) Very light-weight, especially when the headband is replaced with shock cords.
-Decent regulation on medium and low settings, electronic lock so it doesn’t turn on accidentally.
+Nicore NU20 headlamp (2016) Very light-weight (29grams), especially when the headband is replaced with shock cords.
+Adequate regulation on medium and low settings.
+When closed the power button to covered preventing accidentally turning it on.
 Use when I need hands free light: repairs, backpacking, running in the dark, and it has been used when I forgot to recharge my bike light.
+Lit our kitchen during a power outage by bouncing light off ceiling.
 Can be powered from a remote USB power bank making it useful in extreme cold.
-The NU25 was updated in 2022 with a better battery indicator, UI, charges via USB-C, and the ability to select flood and/or spotlight.
+I was using a NU25 which I left in Costa Rica as a gift.
+The NU21 seems the closest product now made.
 There are many other good flashlights.

 Panasonic LX100 II Camera (2023) Gives me control which I couldn’t find with photo apps on my phone and I don’t have to fight with my phone’s “unlock” to take a picture.
 Has a one generation back micro 4/3s sensor which works better in low light than 1″ sensors like the Sony RX100 or the even smaller sensors in phones.
 Reasonably compact weighting in at around 400grams.
 Viewfinder so it can be easily used in bright light.
 A decent quality small zoom lens.
 Analog controls which remind me of classic rangefinders.
 Used primarily for street and portrait photography, particularly in challenging light conditions often using a fill flash which cell phones still haven’t mastered.
 I found that the camera on modern cell phones are just as good for day time landscapes.
 Pictures of wildlife need a much longer lens, say 300-600mm 35mm equivalent.
 Notes about cameras / photography.

-Etymotic HF3 (2023).
+Etymotic HF3 (2013/2023).
 Great sound isolation, Apple friendly volume stop/start button, and mic.
 Provides me with around 40db of noise reduction which is better than any consumer grade active noise cancelling headphones I have tried.
-I have an iPhone adapter and the an adapt to work in airplanes with double jacks.
-I thought the double jacks would be phased out, but this year I flew on some new 777 which still had these plugs?!
-Retired my Westone 5ES IEM which no longer seals well enough to significantly reduce external noise.
+Also gives better audio quality on phone calls than BlueTooth earbuds.
+I have a lightning and airplane double jack adaptors.
+I thought the double jacks would be phased out, but this year I flew on several new 777 which still had these plugs?!
+Was cheaper to purchase than to re-shell my Westone 5ES IEM which no longer sealed well.

 - Nitecore 10000 Gen2 (2023) power bank with USB-A&C out.
 Lightest and most compact 10k battery I have found.
-Replaced a RAVpower 10K to save weight and to fit better in my pocket.
-Enough current to charge my MacBook or power the MacBook while charging my iPhone.
+Enough power to very slowly charge my MacBook or mostly power the MacBook while charging my iPhone.
 Supports pass through charging so I can charge this battery while my MacBook is plugged into the charger.
+Replaced a RAVpower 10K which was a bit to chunky to carry comfortably in my pocket.
+Spreadsheet of many power bank options.

 - Cables: Apple 4ft USB-C to Lightning, Generic 4ft and 2 6″ USB-C cables